MuscleMap/MuscleMap/README.md

 <img align="left" width="15%" src="https://github.com/MuscleMap/MuscleMap/blob/main/logo.png">
 1. Develop a standardized acquisition protocol for whole-body quantitative MRI of muscle for the most common MR manufacturers.

-2. Using the using the standardized acquisition protocol, generate an open-source large (n≥1000) annotated multi-site, multi-racial, and multi-ethnic heterogenous whole-body Muscle MRI dataset across the lifespan.
+2. Generate an open-source large (n≥1000) annotated multi-site, multi-racial, and multi-ethnic heterogenous whole-body Muscle MRI dataset across the lifespan using the standardized acquisition protocol.

 3. Create an open-source toolbox for the analysis of whole-body muscle morphometry and composition.
 <br />